 Is it so that there is no specific standard stated for Nianfo practice?
 No, as the Amitabha Sutra states to be ‘wholehearted without being scattered’, which is to be utterly sincere.

 Is it so that one of those who taught these misconceptions was reborn as a monk for countless lifetimes, went to all heavens, and had studied all Dharma teachings, as self-claimed?
 No, or this list of obvious misconceptions would not exist.
 And if all heavens were reached, including the Pure Abodes, which guarantees self-liberation in that lifetime, he would not still be unenlightened, also as contradictorily self-claimed.

-Is it so that Great Master Yinguang teach not to have mixed practices?
-No, as he praised them, along with the main practice of Nianfo, teaching to dedicate the merits of all of them for the single purpose of reaching Pure Land.
-Only having many mixed practices yet without the single main practice is unwise.
+Is it so that Great Master Yinguang teach not to have Mixed Practices?
+No, as he praised them, along with the Main Practice of Nianfo, teaching to dedicate the merits of all of them for the single purpose of reaching Pure Land.
+Only having many Mixed pPactices yet without the single Main Practice is unwise.

 Is it so that Great Master Shandao was the only great master who taught the so-called ‘pristine’ Pure Land teachings?
 No, as all 13 Pure Land Patriarchs did, or they would not be regarded by the Pure Land community as representative enough of the Pure Land tradition to be its Patriarchs.
 All of them taught according to the climate of their times to guide various beings accordingly.
 In instances when what they taught are linked to other Buddhist traditions, this demonstrated the Pure Land teachings’ universal nature, thus reaching out to more, yet without discounting their actual teachings.
 All of their teachings are pristine for reaching of Pure Land.